I know that by the end of writing this post, I'll be searching for cheap hotel deals to go back up there.

 B A R S / R E S T A U R A N T S

-Around Liverpool, there is such a variety of bars and restaurants, you can't tell me that if you've been to Liverpool that there's nowhere you've fancied eating in or having a quick drink in.
-You are so spoilt for choice.
-The ones I have been to are Yard & Coop on Hanover Street which cooks the most truly scrumptious chicken I have ever tasted (excuse the Chitty Chitty Bang Bang reference!).
+Around Liverpool, there is such a variety of bars and restaurants, you can't tell me that if you've been to Liverpool, that there's nowhere you've fancied eating in or having a quick drink in.
+You are spoilt for choice.
+The ones I have been to are Yard & Coop on Hanover Street, which cooks the most truly scrumptious chicken I have ever tasted (excuse the Chitty Chitty Bang Bang reference!).

 The Hotel Chocolat serve the most delicious hot chocolate you will ever drink in your entire life.
 Seriously.
-Of course you have to visit the Cavern Club, such an iconic bar.
-Also another place I've grown to love is the Pump House which is on Albert Dock.
+Of course, you have to visit the Cavern Club, such an iconic bar.
+Also, another place I've grown to love is the Pump House, which is on Albert Dock.
 A converted Victorian Pumphouse serving a traditional menu.
 One thing I love about this place is that it reminds me of my local pub.
-The exterior of the place is eye catching because of the long chimney outside.
+The exterior of the place is eye-catching because of the tall chimney outside.

 T H E R E ' S